tarunsachdeva/blog/_posts/2019-01-19-writers-block.markdown

 I ask - **what would _future you_ find helpful?**

-The question helps to choose a topic.
-Sometimes those are familiar, like tech or mental models.
-Other times it sparks research, and the post just becomes an executive summary.
-Sometimes those topics have been on my mind for a while, and putting them into writing lightens my _future_ cognitive load.
+Asking the question sparks many topics.
+Sometimes they are familiar, like tech or mental models.
+Other times they require research, and the post just becomes an executive summary.
+Other times I choose topics that have been on my mind for a while, and putting them into writing lightens my _future_ cognitive load.

 Many of the posts on this blog have come from asking that question.
-I refer back to those posts and send them to people to illustrate my thinking.
+I've referred back to those posts, sent them to people to illustrate my thinking.
+They've actually been quite helpful.

-This post is a reminder of that tool.
-When I'm blocked again in the future, I hope it will help me again.
+This post itself is a reminder of that tool.
+If you're ever blocked for words, you might find it helpful to you too.